Creditism

 08 The Ledger of Life

 Any notion of a Common Planet will need to conceptualize and encode returning ownership of the biosphere back to itself — and to all of life — while instantiating human beings as responsible stewards of that sphere.
-We resolve to move out of the Anthropocene and into The Ayucene (others have called it 'The Ecozoic').
+We resolve to move out of the Anthropocene and into The Ayucene (others have called that 'The Ecozoic').

 09 Forcing the Eco-Social Contract